bcidmora/CLSanalysis/README.md

             - [ tmins, tmaxs, energies, sigmas of these energies, chi^2 values, sigmas of these chi^2 vals]
     2. MULTIHADRONS:
         2.1.
 It does pretty much the same than for the single hadrons, but it goes through each of the eigenvalues, for each t0 found in the file.

-NOTE: This script can be run alone or within the "main_analysis_script.py".
-If you run it alone, then you must consider changing the variables.
-1. The input in the terminal are:
-    - myEns: name of the ensemble ( e.g.: n451)
-    - myWhichCorrelator: s=single hads or m=multihads, mr=multihadrons ratio
-    - myTypeRs: jk=Jackknife or bt=Bootstrap
-    - myRebinOn: rb=rebin if you want to rebin the data, or nr=no bining.

-2. The info you gotta modify it in the script itself
-    - myRb: number of bins.
-    - myVersion: String of the version you want to use. (e.g.: '0')

-    - myTypeFit: This must be 1 or 2 (amount of exponentials).
-    - myTypeCorrelation: Options are 'Correlated' or 'Uncorrelated'
-    - myOneTMin: True=If you only want to fit one tmin, False=all Tmins to see stability plot.
-    - myOneT0: True=If you want to fit only one T0, and you must change the value of myT0.
-False=All T0s for stability plot.
-    - myT0: Value of T0 you want to do the fit.
-    - myLocation: You have to modify '$YOUR_PATH_TO_THE_AVERAGED_CORRELATORS$', this is where your input data is retrieved.

-3. What about the functions:
     3.1.
 FitSingleCorrelators(the_data, the_fit_data, the_type_rs, the_list_tmaxs, **kwargs)
         - the_data: hdf5 File that contains the Correlators averaged, effective masses and eigenvalues.
         - the_fit_data: hdf5 File that will contain all the fit information.
 This is created if it doesnt exist, and modified if it does.